What’s Better: Learning Music as Self-Taught or With Formal Education?

 Being a Self-Taught Musician

 If you want to give it a try with self-teaching, I suggest choosing an instrument like the guitar or the piano.
+Not only will a piano and one of the choices of beautiful piano and Organ Benches out there look smart in your home, they can also provide entertainment and a real talking point for anyone coming into your house for the first time.
 Instruments like horns, the violin, and drums need a technical approach (for example: how to use a mouthpiece, how to hold the bow and the drum sticks) that only a professional can teach you.

 Plus, browsing the internet, I was able to find unlimited resources for guitar or piano beginners.
 I took advantage of YouTube lessons and downloaded music scores to practice my favorite songs.